-The Company operates an equity-settled, share based compensation plan.
-The fair value of the employee services received in exchange for the grant of options is recognised as an expense.
-The total amount to be expensed on a straight line basis over the vesting period is determined by reference to the fair value of the options granted, excluding the impact of any non-market vesting conditions (for example, profitability and growth targets).
+The Company operates a group, equity-settled, share based compensation plan.
+The fair value of the employee services received in exchange for the grant of options is recognised as an expense in the company that receives the benefit of those services and as an increase in the cost of investment in the Company's accounts.
+The total amount to be taken to Investments in the company's accounts on a straight line basis over the vesting period is determined by reference to the fair value of the options granted, excluding the impact of any non-market vesting conditions (for example, profitability and growth targets).
 Non-market vesting conditions are included in the assumptions about the number of options that are expected to become exercisable.
 At each balance sheet date, the Company revises its estimates of the number of options that are expected to become exercisable.
 It recognises the impact of the revision of original estimates, if any, in the profit and loss account, and a corresponding adjustment to reserves over the remaining vesting period.